pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-language-software-developers.md

 title: Understanding the Language of Software Developers
 category: philosophy
 tags: design front-end programming
-excerpt: Illuminating the vocabulary used by software developers for non-developers.
+excerpt: Illuminating the language used by software developers for non-developers.
 ---

 # Understanding the Language of Software Developers